-Impacts of changing food patterns on German agriculture
+Impacts of changing dietary patterns on German agriculture

 Vegans, vegetarians, flexitarians – an increasing number of people in Germany are consuming less animal-source foods.
 The impact analysis of these changing dietary patterns on the German agricultural sector forms the core of this project.